SathyaBhat/sathyasays.com/content/posts/2010-07-16-transcript-of-discussion-between-matt-mullenweg-and-chris-pearson.md

 >
 > **Chris: I’ve explained it so many times.
 No.**

-I&#8217;m not a lawyer, neither do I know enough about WordPress, Thesis or the GPL to comment on this.
+I'm not a lawyer, neither do I know enough about WordPress, Thesis or the GPL to comment on this.

 Do read the full transcript &#8211;  [Would WordPress Sue The Maker Of Thesis, A Leading WordPress Theme? – with Chris Pearson and Matt Mullenweg][3].

-Update: Drew Blas has a post, analysing the GPL&#8217;d code in Thesis.
+Update: Drew Blas has a post, analysing the GPL'd code in Thesis.
 His thoughts:

 > The problem is then simply one of analysis: Does Thesis contain code from from WordPress?
 I wrote a quick script to find out.
 Here are the basics:
 >